 The mnemonic seed phrase will allow for the creation of one or more Ethereum addresses within the users wallet.
 Users can then hold GZE tokens in these Ethereum addresses.

 Now for the sexy part.
 The GZE token contract will be built with smart contract functions that will allow the user’s address to sign instructions that allows another Ethereum address to transfer GZE tokens on the user’s behalf.
 This optional functionality is built on top of the an ERC20 token contract, so normal Ethereum ERC20 token transfers will be the fallback position for users.

-The user’s wallet will craft the instruction and use the user’s private key to cryptographically sign the instruction.
+The user’s wallet will craft the instruction and use the user’s address to cryptographically sign the instruction.
 This instruction is then sent to the BTTS service provider, and this service provider will then execute the token transfer on the user’s behalf.

 The user will pay for transaction fees in GZE tokens that the BTTS service provider will receive, to compensate for the ETH transaction fee that the BTTS service provider pays to execute the user’s GZE crypto-token transfer.